abpio/abp-commercial-docs/en/themes/lepton-x/how-to-use-lepton-x-components-with-angular-custom-layout.md

 # Custom layout usage with Lepton X components

-First, The  custom layout component should be created and implemented to angular application.
+First, The custom layout component should be created and implemented for the Angular application.
-Related content can be found at [Component Replacement doc](https://docs.abp.io/en/abp/latest/UI/Angular/Component-Replacement#how-to-replace-a-layout)
+Related content can be found in the [Component Replacement Document](https://docs.abp.io/en/abp/latest/UI/Angular/Component-Replacement#how-to-replace-a-layout)

-After creating a custom layout, this imports should be imported on `app.module.ts` because the modules contains definitions of Lepton X components.
+After creating a custom layout, these imports should be imported in the `app.module.ts` file because the modules contain definitions of the Lepton X components.

 ```typescript